COVID-19 and your visit to Fort Rodd Hill and Fisgard Lighthouse NHS

 Important information about your visit to Fort Rodd Hill and Fisgard Lighthouse NHS

-We look forward to gradually and safely welcoming you back to Fort Rodd Hill and Fisgard Lighthouse National Historic Sites.
+We look forward to safely welcoming you to Fort Rodd Hill and Fisgard Lighthouse National Historic Sites.
 Please check back regularly to find out what is open, what is closed, and how to be safe when you visit.

-- The nature trail (one way only, please respect directional signage)
+- The beach, the Garry Oak Learning Meadow, the Historic Nature Trail (one way only, please respect directional signage) and the historic grounds

-- Red chairs and picnic tables (bring a table cloth)
+- Picnic tables and areas (bring a table cloth)

 - The historic field – closed due to invasive species management